enqueuezero/site/content/pseudo-random-numbers.md

 ## Overview

-Pseudo-random number generators are used for generating numbers distributed randomly.
+PRNG or Pseudo-random number generators are used for generating numbers distributed randomly.

-The reason of being pseudo-random is that the modern computer cannot generate true-random information without an additional device.
+The reason of being pseudo-random is that the PRNG algorithm doesn't generate true-random information actually.

 ## Terms

 * RNG: Random Number Generators.
+It's a general classification regardless of generating psuedo-random or true-random numbers.
 * PRNG: Pseudo-Random Number Generators.
-The `pseudo` here means the generator would eventually repeating a same sequence of numbers at a certain time.
+The `pseudo` here means the generator would eventually repeating a same sequence of numbers over a certain period.
 * TRNG: True-Random Number Generators.
-The `true` here means we have no way to truly detect the next number being generated at any given time or certain order.
+The `true` here means we have no way to truly detect the next number being generated at any given time.

 ## Use